Benefits of Social Media for the Public Sector in 2023

 Brands mainly use social media to tell stories to increase loyalty, following and sales.

 But, how can the public sector benefit from digital communication if they are not selling a product?

 How Can the Public Sector Benefit from Effective Social Media Usage?

-The main purpose for social media in government is providing greater transparency.
+The main purpose of social media in government is to provide greater transparency.

 User expectations have grown hugely when it comes to accessing instant information through social media.
 Through different channels, organisations can be made accountable.